9 Best Sustainable Swimwear Brands For Summer

 Saturday Swimwear's — fabrics and materials

-Each piece is made from regenerated nylon derived from used and discarded fishing nets, fabric scraps, and used carpets.
+Each piece is made from regenerated nylon derived from used and discarded fishing nets, fabric scraps, and carpets.
 This regenerated nylon reduces the impact of nylon production by 80% compared to virgin nylon production.
 This material is blended with XTRA Life Lycra to achieve superior durability and 50+ UPF sun protection.

 Saturday Swimwear's — ethical sourcing